 Types of Truffles

-Did you know that truffle oil, the world over, is entirely synthetic?
+Did you know that ALL truffle oil is entirely synthetic?

 These grow during the European summer time (not to be confused with summer truffles, see below) which is winter in Australia.
 This ‘New World truffle’ with its inverse harvest time has helped unlock truffles’ inaccessibility, beyond the usual seasonality that has helped shape their rarity.
 The Australian truffles are also Tuber melanosporum.